 - Rice: The best rice to use is a medium-short-grain rice (Egyptian rice).
 This will give you perfectly soft and chewy rice without becoming mushy or overcooked.

 - Milk: I've used full fat, skimmed, half and half, and 2%> It really depends on your preference and what you usually have on hand.
-Keep in mind that you'll be thickening it up with cornstarch anyways so you don't really need milk with a high fat content.
+Keep in mind that you'll be thickening it up with cornstarch anyways so you don't really need milk with high-fat content.

 - Sugar: Use more/less depending on how sweet you like it.
 I sometimes go for less because my family likes to drizzle some honey on top.
 The ultimate comfort food.